-This audio tells you about how everything originated from an egg.
+Learn about how everything originated from just an egg

 The cosmic egg is called Brahmanda or Hiranyagarbha in Hindu scriptures.